 Download EEP's Monthly Follow-up Reports:

-With technological facilities and a sustainability concept that differentiates it from others, the shipyard at Enseada do Paraguaçu is under construction in an area of 1.6 million square meters, of which 400,000 square meters have been set aside for environmental conservation.
-Scheduled to be concluded in 2014, the shipyard was conceived to develop complex naval engineering projects and to process up to 36,000 tons of steel a year working in single shift, which provides a wide margin for increasing production.
-Resulting from private investments of R$ 2.6 billion, the project will generate close to 15 thousand direct and indirect jobs, starting a new economic cycle in the Recoôncavo Baiano region, stimulating the development of an extensive chain of suppliers and promoting a responsible policy for developing and hiring local labor.
+With a technological apparatus and sustainability concept that differentiates it, Paraguaçu Unit occupies an area of 1.6 million square meters in the municipality of Maragojipe in Bahia.
+The shipyard was conceived to develop complex marine engineering projects and process up to 36,000 tons of steel a year, working on single shift, allowing a wide margin to increase production.
+Resulting from a private investment of R$ 2.6 billion, it will generate close to 5 thousand direct and 10 thousand indirect jobs, starting a new business cycle in the Reconcavo Baiano region, stimulating the development of a comprehensive supply chain and promoting a responsible policy for developing and hiring local labor.

-n Rio de Janeiro, EEP operates at the Estaleiro Inhaúma shipyard, leased by Petrobras and located in Caju district, on the shores of Guanabara Bay.
-Besides revitalizing its facilities, EEP is converting for Petrobras, four oil tankers into the hulls of the future platforms P-74, P-75, P-76 and P-77, which will be used in the Cessão Onerosa areas, in the ultra-deep deposits (pre-salt layer) of Santos Basin.
+In Rio de Janeiro, Enseada operates at Estaleiro Inhaúma, leased by Petrobras and located in Caju neighborhood on the shores of Guanabara Bay.
+Besides revitalizing its facilities, Enseada is converting four oil tankers into hulls for the future platforms P-74, P-75, P-76 and P-77 for Petrobras.
+At the peak of operations, Enseada activities at Estaleiro Inhaúma will generate close to five thousand direct jobs.

 5 thousand direct jobs at the peak of operations